Zuehlke/software-engineering-corner/drafts/two-way-binding-signals-and-query-params.md

 ![Consuming query params with RxJS](https://cdn.hashnode.com/res/hashnode/image/upload/v1710536464769/FbnjIrApA.gif?auto=format)

-Great! this works and it's not necessarily inconvenient since Angular is handling the tedious task of managing subscriptions when we use the `async` pipe.
-Now let's see how this would look like with signals:
+Great!
+This works and it's not necessarily inconvenient since Angular is handling the tedious task of managing subscriptions when we use the `async` pipe.
+Now let's see how this would look like with signals.

-At the moment of writing this article, Angular's router doesn't provide signals as results when we use its API.
-Most likely this will be introduced in future releases, but for now we have to do a workaround.
-We can pick the current responses from Angular's router, which are based on `RxJS`'s observables, and convert them by using the `toSignal` utility function:
+At the time of writing this article, Angular's router doesn't provide signals in its API.
+They will most likely get introduced in future releases, but for now we have to do a workaround.
+We can pick the current responses from Angular's router, which are based on RxJS's observables, and convert them to signals by using the `toSignal` utility function:

 ```ts
 @Component({